 Moving across the world and back to the United States had its own bag of tricks to handle and I’ve drafted a few posts on the reverse culture shock but haven’t been comfortable finishing and sharing those just yet.
 Instead, I thought I’d share all the awesome things that I’ve done this winter.

-Did you miss my sneak peak in my latest post about Eklutna Lake?
-That was just the tip of the iceberg and I hope this one inspires you to come visit Alaska!
+Did you miss my first Alaskan post?
+Eklutna Lake was just the tip of the iceberg and I hope this one inspires you to come visit Alaska in the winter!

 I recommend purchasing travel insurance before coming to Alaska!
 Did you know that it covers more than just medical expenses?
 Click “Get a Quote” above for an instant quote.
 I bet you’ll be surprised how affordable it is.